ibm-cloud-docs/appid/user-admin.md

-## Setting custom attributes with the UI
+## Setting custom attributes in the console
 {: #admin-attribute-gui}
 {: ui}